0xOperant/operant.blog/content/about/index.md

 featured_image: "/images/avatar.png"
 copyright: true
 images: ["/images/avatar.png"]
-author: "@operant"
+author: "Dave Bell"
 ---
 ## A little about myself

 Hello, I'm Dave.
 From my LinkedIn bio: I am a proven senior cyber security leader with extensive experience leading, managing, planning and executing Red Team and other cyber operations in multiple industries and disciplines across the globe.
-I have broad experience in both the Public and Private sectors and have been recognized for my expertise in numerous ways--most recently by being featured in the "[Tribe of Hackers: Red Team Edition](/toh)" book published by Wiley.
+I have broad experience in both the Public and Private sectors and have been recognized for my expertise in numerous ways--most recently by being featured in the "[Tribe of Hackers: Red Team Edition](/toh/)" book published by Wiley.

 ## A little about this site